andrewctam/redis-clone/COMMANDS.md

     - Kills the node with the specified pid.
 - `shutdown`
     - Shuts down the server and stops all nodes.
+- `dist`
+    - Returns the distribution of keys between nodes.

 ## Basic Cache
 - `get key`
     - Returns the value of key, or (NIL) if no value is found.